MODIFIED CLIENT LETTER

-Plants: Obviously you can send flowers using Yell.com and calling the recipient’s local florist but this time round, you may want them to have a longer lasting plant.
-If you want to send a gift in place of an in-person visit, may I suggest plants4presents.co.uk which I’ve used.
-Put your own mobile number as part of the recipients’ contact details though otherwise their surprise will be ruined!
-You get an email when it’s delivered so you can always phone your recipient afterwards to make sure they see the delivery.
+Plants: Obviously you can send flowers using Yell.com and calling the recipient’s local florist but at this time, you may want them to have a longer lasting plant.
+If you want to send a gift in place of an in-person visit, may I suggest plants4presents.co.uk?
+Put your own mobile number as part of the recipients’ contact details though otherwise the surprise will be ruined!
+On delivery, you get an email so you could phone your recipient afterwards to make sure they see the delivery.

-Ginger (I actually eat crystallised ginger from Holland and Barrett most nights), garlic, turmeric powder, parsley, sage, thyme, mushrooms, yoghurt, cinnamon and a little liquorice.
+Ginger (I actually eat crystallised ginger from Holland and Barrett most nights), garlic, turmeric powder (in coffee), parsley, sage, thyme, mushrooms, yoghurt, cinnamon and a little liquorice.
 Yum.

 GROCERIES AND SUPPLIES

 Get yourself an online delivery booked even for 3 weeks away.
-If you don’t already have an online account, supermarkets are restricting new accounts… so either ask a neighbour or go onto Nextdoor.co.uk and ask for a few items to be added to someone’s else’s next shop.
+If you don’t already have an online account, supermarkets are restricting new accounts so either ask a neighbour or use Nextdoor.co.uk and ask for a few items to be added to someone’s else’s next shop.
 Items can be added to an existing order the day before delivery, even if the original order was made weeks in advance.

-Keep a pair of gloves next to the front door if you need to sign for any deliveries.
+Keep a pair of gloves or anti-viral gel/santiser next to the front door if you need to sign for any deliveries.

 Check your supplies of printer ink and paper etc and anything you might be needing more of if you’re working from home.